V-Pool/vg_sales/README.md

 ## Overview

-This project analyzes game sales and consoles sold to determine which console was the most successful.
+The project is my capstone project for CODE:you.
+The project analyzes game sales and consoles sold to determine which console was the most successful.
 It also explores how specific regions or game genres contribute to the overall success.

 ## Data